allcloud-io/practical-python/README.md

 >Fun fact!
 Python is named after [Monty Python's Flying Circus][4].
 The official Python docs are
 >full of Monty Python references, jokes and easter eggs.
 By the way, if you don't know who Monty
->Python are, please stop reading this guide as you obviously have more important things to learn.
+>Python are, please stop reading this guide right away as you obviously have more important things
+>to learn.

 OK, back to reality.
 From the official Python [documentation][3]: